Csp-Ai/hybriddancers/README.md

 Remove any existing records that point to GitHub Pages or other providers (for example the `185.199.x.x` records or a `CNAME` to `csp-ai.github.io`).
 After updating, allow DNS to propagate and let Firebase provision the SSL certificate.
 Once verification is complete, `https://www.hybriddancers.com` will load securely.

+## 🛠️ Admin Dashboard

+`admin-dashboard.html` provides a private dashboard for studio administrators.
+After logging in with an approved admin account you can:

+- Review a table of the latest bookings
+- Track key metrics like monthly totals, revenue and most popular class
+- View attendance trends in an interactive chart
+- Read automatically generated **AI Insights** suggesting scheduling and retention improvements

+Open the file in your browser (or deploy it alongside the site) and sign in to access these tools.

 ## 📚 Documentation